 The Strand is definitely a piece of history and travellers will taste luxury mixed with a touch of the colonial past.
 At The Strand, you can choose between a classic British high tea or a special Myanmar high tea…or both.
 The Burmese set is served in gorgeous lacquerware stacked boxes.
 A selection of Darjeeling, Earl Grey, English breakfast, Jasmine, Myanmar green or Shan state teas can be served together with the set.
 The high tea runs from 3pm to 6pm.

 You can easily find tea salad when you enjoy your breakfast at the hotel.
 However, we strongly recommend you try it at a local food stall as it is more authentic and some taste even better than expected.

 If you are after an experience for the senses and prefer your trip to taste as good as it looks then follow us to discover Mandalay’s distinctive cuisine and traditional teashops.
 Explore the last royal capital of the Burmese Kingdom and its intriguing cuisines such as Shan noodles and Mandalay salad.
 Sip sweet, milky tea in local haunts and nibble mont pyar thalet, a crispy rice-flour pancake.

 The taste of foods in Mandalay is strong yet flavorful and they are served as small dishes on a big plate.
 My favorite here is rice noodles plus a bowl of ribs soup.
 You should add a bit of lime juice and some mustard leaf to enjoy the dish like a local and it does make it more tasty.

-P/s: the stir fried Veggie is my favorite and if I need a reason for a stay at Inle Princess Resort, it would be the food.
+P/s: the stir fried Veggie is my favorite and and if I need a reason for another stay at Inle Princess Resort, it would be the food.